wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 Knowing when to stop running **PATHSAMPLE** can be quite tricky to judge.
 For a system of any reasonable size, it is unrealistic to attempt to sample every minimum and transition state on the energy landscape so we have to find a way to judge 'convergence'.
 How you go about doing this depends very much on the goal of your work.
 Are you attempting to gain insight into a specific mechanism that has a known experimental rate?
 Maybe you would continue until you have hit that target.

-There is no
-'right' answer to this question which is why it's such a tough one.
-The advice we can give is to consider carefully your criteria for 'success' and to leverage any experimental information e.g. melting point, rate or other experimental observable measureable that can be calculated using a structural order parameter.
+There is no 'right' answer to this question, which is why it's such a tough one.
+The advice we can give is to consider carefully your criteria for 'success' and to leverage any experimental information e.g. melting point, rate or other experimental observable measureable that can be calculated using a structural order parameter to construct a sensible measure for convergence.

-In this example, we're going to just stop after 50 `CYCLES` but will do so knowing that we have almost certainly not explored enough!
+In this example, we're going to just stop after 50 `CYCLES` but will do so in the knowledge that we have almost certainly not explored enough!

 ## Extension: understanding why minima are being selected for connection